 Why not put 315 million people in prison because of this?

-They are all over Boston, surrounding suburbs, into Connecticut, at checkpoints, pointing their M4s at men and women in their cars, jerking people out, going in houses.
+They are all over Boston surrounding suburbs into Connecticut at checkpoints, pointing their M4s at men and women and their cars jerking people out going in houses.

-Not just like, oh yeah, Boston's under martial law.
+Not just like, oh, yeah, yeah, Boston's under martial law.

 Conversely, the Washington Times is a completely untrustworthy pseudo-news outlet founded by the cult leader Reverend Sun Young Moon.

-Moon said, quote, I founded the Washington Times as an expression of my love for America and to fulfill the will of God, who seeks to establish America in his providence.
+Moon said, I founded the Washington Times as an expression of my love for America and to fulfill the will of God who seeks to establish America in his providence.

 So I think that you have an ease compared to what he's dealing with right now.

-But unfortunately, because of this thinned-out staff, like I said, Jacobson, California, Aaron Dykes, and Melissa Melton have just left to start their own.
+But unfortunately, because of this thinned-out staff, like I said, Jacobson, California, Aaron Dykes, and Melissa Melton have just left to start their own offshoot, their own operation.

 And everybody else has just run ragged.